At Vertigo Ventures Limited, we are committed to protecting personal data that we obtain about you.

 We do not knowingly use the Websites to solicit data from or market to children under the age of 13.

 If a parent or guardian becomes aware that his or her child has provided us with information or may be receiving communications from us without consent of a parent or guardian, we ask that this be brought to our immediate attention.
 We will make it our priority to address this situation and delete information relating to a child as soon as practicable.
 In such an event, please contact us at email@example.com.

-We will take commercially reasonable, appropriate technical and organisational measures to ensure a level of security appropriate to the risk that could be encountered via the use of our Website and services, taking into account the likelihood and severity those risks might pose to the rights and freedoms of our customers and other individuals who might be impacted.
+We will take commercially reasonable, appropriate technical and organisational measures to ensure a level of security appropriate to the risk that could be encountered via the use of our Websites and services, taking into account the likelihood and severity those risks might pose to the rights and freedoms of our customers and other individuals who might be impacted.

 In particular, we will take precautions to protect against the accidental or unlawful destruction, loss, or alteration, and unauthorised disclosure of or access to the personal data transmitted, stored or otherwise processed by us.

-Please be aware that, while we make the security of our Website and your personal information a high priority and we devote considerable time and resources to implementing and maintaining robust information technology security, no security system can prevent all security breaches.
+Please be aware that, while we make the security of our Websites and your personal information a high priority and we devote considerable time and resources to implementing and maintaining robust information technology security, no security system can prevent all security breaches.
 By choosing to share your personal information with us, you accept the aforesaid and provide your information at your own risk.

 In accordance with data protection laws and good commercial practice, we do not retain data in a form that permits identification of the person(s) to whom it relates for any longer than is necessary.
 Once the purpose for which information has been collected has been fulfilled, we will either permanently delete your personal information or remove all identifiers within it so that it is no longer personal data.
 We may use such anonymised data for research and/or business analysis purposes.

 Where you have provided us with personal information in order to set up an account with us, we will retain those details for as long as your account remains active.